arv100kri/Cognitive-Services/Content/en-us/KES/SemanticInterpretation.md

 ### Composite Function
 `query = Composite(innerQuery);`

-Returns a query *query* that encapsulates an inner query *innerQuery* composed of matches against sub-attributes of a common composite attribute *attr*.
+Returns a query that encapsulates an inner query *innerQuery* composed of matches against sub-attributes of a common composite attribute *attr*.
 The encapsulation enforces that the composite attribute *attr* of any matching data object has at least one value that individually satisfies the inner query *innerQuery*.
-Note that queries on sub-attributes of a composite attribute has to be encapsulated using the Composite() function before it can be combined with other queries.
+Note that queries on sub-attributes of a composite attribute have to be encapsulated using the Composite() function before it can be combined with other queries.

 For example, the following query returns academic publications by "harry shum" while he is at "microsoft":
 ```